-- Government support for the challenges of the pandemic largely drew to a close during Q2 2022 in England (where the majority of our homes are located), although support from Scottish and Northern Irish Governments continued up to the end of the year.
+- Government support for the challenges of the pandemic largely drew to a close during Q2 2022 in England (where the majority of our homes are located).
+Although support from Scottish and Northern Irish Governments continued up to the end of 2022 there has been limited support during 2023.
 The cessation of support is concerning given that sector recovery remains gradual in nature and some of the consequences of the virus remain, including restrictions to visitors, admissions, requirements of testing and team member isolation. - Operating costs, aside from staffing costs, have been well controlled, particularly as a result of our commercial team's focus and with a focus on central cost control.
 The risks posed by the wider economy, particularly around food inflation and energy costs, have been successfully mitigated to date and for as far into 2023 as has been possible. - Whilst financial performance is driven by occupancy, fee and agency, maintaining care quality is essential in ensuring a stable platform.
-During the year quality outcomes have been stable despite the challenging regulatory environment, driven by a continued strong operational focus, although improvements have become more evident following the year-end.